departmentofspace/IDS-LR-MARS/README.md

 # IDS-LR-MARS
+**INTERNATIONAL DEPARTMENT OF SPACE**
-IDS Land Registy: The Mars
+Land Registration Service for The Mars